Puy Lentil & Chestnut Koftas with Quick Pickled Vegetables & Yoghurt Sauce

 - Preheat your oven to 200c / Rack position, middle shelf

 - Blend the chestnuts to a coarse powder in your food processor.
-Add the lentils, cinnamon and Chermoula spices.
-Pulse just enough to break up the lentils without reducing them to a puree.
+Add the Puy lentils, ground flax seeds, 1 tbsp extra virgin olive oil, tbsp almond or oat milk, cinnamon and Chermoula spices.
+Pulse enough to break up the lentils, but not quite enough to reduce them to a puree.

 - Transfer the mixture to a bowl, (if you do this next part in the food processor, the mixture becomes gluey).
-Add the parsley, mint, chives, egg and bread-crumbs, you should now have a mix that is easy to shape with your hands, if it is too wet, add more breadcrumbs, little by little.
+Add the parsley, mint, chives, egg and bread-crumbs, you should now have a mix that is easy to shape with your hands, if it is too wet, add more breadcrumbs, little by little, if too dry, add a little more almond milk.
 Season to taste with salt and more of the spices if you like it hotter.

 - Line a baking sheet with non-stick paper.
 Divide the mixture into 12.
 Use your hands to mould each portion into little flat egg shapes, putting each one onto the lined baking tray non-stick paper as you do.
 Brush the top of each kofta with olive oil.
 When you are ready, bake for 10 minutes in your pre-heated oven.